 AMHS students will write their examination at the place, time and date indicated on the exam schedule.
 Students cannot be exempted from examinations for family holidays or employment.
-Students who miss an examination due to illness, court appearance or bereavement may write a substitute examination at the end of the pertinent exam schedule.
-Students must present appropriate documentation supporting their absence from the original examination.
-Students who miss an examination for other reasons will receive a mark of zero for the examination portion of their final mark.
+Students who must miss an examination due to illness, a court appearance or bereavement must contact the Administration to make them aware of their circumstance in advance of the scheduled examination, and the student must present appropriate documentation supporting their absence from the original examination.
+Students who miss an examination for other reasons will receive a mark of zero (0) for the examination portion of their final mark.